 The computer industry is undergoing the "multi-core" revolution.
 When you buy a PC off the shelf these days, it is inevitably "dual-core" or "quad-core".
 This idea of more and more CPU "cores" executing in parallel is expected to continue to the hundreds and thousands.
 The problem of coordinating these cores is challenging and unsolved.
 With Mikel Lujan and Jeremy Singer I am working on applying Machine Learning to this problem, conducted under our EPSRC funded iTLS project.

 IEEE TNN paper on Sparse Distributed Memories

-Furber I found that sparse distributed memory models like the correlation matrix memories of Wilshaw and Kanerva could give significant insights into the design of fault tolerant computer architectures.
+In a project with Steve Furber I found that sparse distributed memory models like the correlation matrix memories of Wilshaw and Kanerva could give significant insights into the design of fault tolerant computer architectures.
 This resulted in a IEEE TNN paper available here.

 I worked for a long while on the issue of diversity in ensembles, with Jeremy Wyatt.
 A summary of the work can be found on this page.
 A slightly less optimistic (but rather insightful) take on the field is found here.